jeremygradisher/retail-leasing/README.md

 ## a place to build and test

 Retail leasing and tenant delivery app to close deals and open tenants.
-Ruby on Rails Saas app, interactive lease plans, deal essentials, milestone schedulers.
+Ruby on Rails SaaS app, interactive lease plans, deal essentials, milestone schedulers.
 Ruby on Rails, Leaflet.js, google charts.

 # Before: